virtuozzo/cloudscripting-docs/docs/reference/placeholders.md

 As a result, console will display the *first* (1) custom parameter from `${this.first}` placeholder.

 ## UI Placeholders

+This is the list of placeholders that you can use while specifying UI parameters.

 - `${user.uid}` - user ID at the Jelastic Platform
 - `${user.email}` - user email address
 - `${env.domain}` - full domain name without protocol